lyteword/chspurgeon-tod/volume-2/psalm-27.md

 **Verse 4.** *The beauty of the Lord.* In connection with these words, we would try to show that the character of God is attractive, and fitted to inspire us with love for him, and to make us, as it were, run after him.
 The discussion of our subject may be arranged under three heads.
 I. Some of the elements of the beauty of the Lord.
 II.
 Where the beauty of the Lord may be seen.
 III.
 Peculiar traits of the beauty of the Lord.
 I. Some of the elements of the beauty of the Lord.
 God is a Spirit.
 Hence his beauty is spiritual, and its elements must be sought for in spiritual perfection.
 1. One of the elements of this beauty is holiness.
 2. But the elements of the divine beauty on which we intend at this time to dwell, are those which are included under the general description of God's mercy and grace.
 The attractiveness of these is more easily perceived, and their influence is sooner felt by persons in our fallen condition.
 It is mainly through the instrumentality of these that sinners are won over from their enmity against God, and that the Holy Ghost sheds abroad the love of God in our hearts.
 3. Another thing, which we may call an element of beauty in God, is the combination of his various attributes in one harmonious whole.
 The colours of the rainbow are beautiful, when taken one by one: but there is a beauty in the rainbow, which arises not from any single tint; there is a beauty in it which would not exist if the several hues were assumed in succession—a beauty which is a result of their assemblage and collocation, and consists in their blended radiance.
 In like manner so the several perfections, which coexist and unite in the nature of God, produce a glorious beauty.
 Holiness is beautiful; mercy is beautiful; truth is beautiful.
 But, over and above, there is a beauty which belongs to such combinations and harmonies as the psalmist describes, when he tells us, "Mercy and truth are met together; righteousness and peace have kissed each other."
 "Thy mercy, O Lord, is in the heavens; and thy faithfulness reacheth unto the clouds.
 Thy righteousness is like the great mountains; thy judgments are a great deep, "etc. II.
 We are next to inquire where the beauty of the Lord may be seen It may so far be seen in the *natural world.* The throne of nature, although in some respects clouds and darkness are round about it, is not without its rainbow of beauty, any more than the throne of grace.
 The beauty of the Lord may be seen in the *moral law.* In the law!
 Even so.
 In the unbending law, with its terrible anathema, his beauty and amiableness shine forth.
 The law is full of love.
 The duties of the law are duties of love.
 Love is the fulfilling of the law.
 The curse of the law is designed and employed for the maintenance of love.
 Obedience to the law, and the reign of love, are but different aspects of the same state of things.
 And one of the most sublime lessons of the law is the fact, that God is love.
 Again, the beauty of the Lord may be seen in the *gospel.* We see it, as it were, by reflection, in the law; in the gospel, we see it directly.
 The law shows us the hearts of men, as God would have them to be; the gospel shows us God's own heart.
 Again the beauty of the Lord is seen in *Christ.* It is seen in Christ, for he is the brightness of the Father's glory, and the express image of his person; and he that hath seen Christ, hath seen the Father.
 The beauty of the Lord is seen in Christ, when we consider him as the Father's gift, and when we look to his offices and to his character.
 The character of Christ was the finest spectacle of moral beauty which men or angels ever set their eyes on.
 III.
 We conclude by noticing some traits of the beauty of the Lord.
 1. It never deceives.
 2. It never fades.
 3. It never loses its power.
 4. It never disappoints. *Condensed from Andrew Gray* (1805-1861), *in "Gospel Contrasts and Parallels."*

-**Verse 4.** *The beauty of the Lord.* The Lord's *beauty,* to be seen in his house, is not the beauty of his essence, for so no man can see God and live Ex 23:18,20; before this glorious beauty the angels cover their faces with their wings Isa 6:1-2; but it is the beauty of his ordinances, wherein God doth reveal to the eyes of men's minds, enlightened by his Spirit, the pleasant beauty of his goodness, justice, love, and mercy in Jesus Christ. *Thomas Pierson, M.A.,* 1570-1633.
+**Verse 4.** *The beauty of the Lord.* The Lord's *beauty,* to be seen in his house, is not the beauty of his essence, for so no man can see God and live Ex 23:18,20; before this glorious beauty the angels cover their faces with their wings Isa 6:1-2; but it is the beauty of his ordinances, wherein God doth reveal to the eyes of men's minds, enlightened by his Spirit, the pleasant beauty of his goodness, justice, love, and mercy in Jesus Christ. *Thomas Pierson, M. A.,* 1570-1633.

 **Verse 4.** *The beauty of the Lord.
 "Beauty"* is too particular a word to express the fulness of the Holy Ghost, the pleasantness or the delight of God.
 Take the word in a general sense, in your apprehensions.
 It may be the object of all senses, inward and outward.
 Delight is most transcendent for pleasantness; for indeed God in his ordinances, is not only "beauty" to the eye of the soul, but is ointment to the smell, and sweetness to the taste, and all in all to all the powers of the soul.
 God in Christ, therefore, he is delightful and sweet... *The beauty of the Lord* is especially the amiable things of God, which is his mercy and love, that makes all other things beautiful that is in the church. *Richard Sibbes.*